Fekinox/grid-games/README.md

 ## Building

-* Install the Grunt cli with `npm install -g grunt-cli`.
 * Install all project dependencies with `npm install`.
-* Run Grunt with `grunt` to concat all the source files together into `tttt.js`.
+* Compile all Javascript files with `npm run build`.
+Add `-- --verbose` for detailed output.
+* All frontend files (HTML page, CSS file, and compiled Javascript) will be placed in the `public` directory.
+* To automatically refresh the files in the `public` directory on update, run `npm run build -- watch`.